 CAR requests that parents and advocates do not sit in on the initial meeting between student and their CAR Accommodation Specialist.
 This allows the Accommodation Specialist to get a feel for how knowledgeable and confident the student is in sharing information about past services and what accommodations the student hopes to have at the college level.

 Start helping your student prepare for college while still in high school.
 CAR’s application requires medical documentation of disabilities.
 Disability documentation must be recent and verify the nature and extent of the disability and clearly show the need for each of your requested accommodations.
 Individual Educational Plans, while helpful, are not sufficient disability verification.
 While still in high school, plan ahead and request that your school give you updated evaluations or diagnostic testing with adult norms before you leave.
-Learn more on our Application Process and Transition Planning pages.
+Learn more on our Application Process page and Transition Planning page.

 Learn about evaluations, school assessments, and many other ways to help your student in this comprehensive guide:

 Rules governing disability services

 Confidentiality laws prohibit CAR staff from discussing students' information with anyone—including parents—without written consent.
 CAR recognizes the constructive role parents and advocates play in encouraging their student to apply for necessary accommodations—and then allowing the student to take on that responsibility him/herself.
 Choosing whether or not to obtain disability accommodations is one of the valuable experiences students will gain in college.

 Rules governing disability services are different in college than in K-12.
 Here at Lane Community College, the entire accommodation process must be student-initiated.
 The student is responsible for his or her own accommodation requests and disability-related decisions.
 CAR cannot honor requests from parents or advocates.

 CAR encourages students to have an open dialogue with their parents/advocates.
 CAR suggests parents and advocates meet with their student beforehand to:

 - Assist the student in becoming a competent self-advocate.

 - Ensure the student knows his/her diagnosis and can communicate needs, strengths, interests, and challenges.

 - Allow the student to practice stating his/her needs.